🔑 Key Points:

 Much like your choice of audio interface, you wont need dedicated software specifically for classical guitar and if you already have software installed on your computer, it will be just fine.
 E.g. if you own a Mac you are likely to have a copy of Garage band installed.
 If so, great, there are many tutorials on youtube showing you how to use it.

-- Acid Pro (my home recording software of choice)
+- Logic Pro (my home recording software of choice)

 - FL Studio

 If there’s one area where you should focus much of your energy it is the microphone or microphones you use to record, along with mic placement.

 That’s not to say you need to own expensive microphones.

 A microphone that is twice the price of a decent mid-range mic will typically not be twice as good and would be considered overkill in a home recording environment.
 However avoid cheap.
 Cheap microphones, tend to make recordings sound ‘cheap’.